It’s Time for Your Formalized, Self-Care Plan

 1. When you write things down, you not only create an accountability system, but you’re able to discern patterns.
 If you ever want to drink less alcohol, write down every drink you have and every penny you spend on alcohol.
 Oh wait, that was me . . .

 2. We all need to be our best for ourselves and each other, and a formal self-care plan is a way to do our best in the situation we’re in.
 Your plan is about the things your unique self needs to function as well as it can.
 It lightens your mental load by providing you with a bespoke routine that programs a bunch of your decisions.
-It’s preventative, in that it puts your personal challenges right in your face and asks: What are you going to do about this today?
+It’s preventative, in that it puts your challenges right in your face and asks: What are you going to do about this today?

 Me, for instance?
 I need a ton of sleep.
 And I have to stretch.
 Plus, I have these neck and back exercises that I don’t love doing and if I don’t check off doing them each day I promise you I will “forget” to do them.
 And that doesn’t end well for me or anyone in the vicinity of my aching right arm.
 Mindfulness?
 If I don’t do it, I can be snippy.
 Very.
 Snippy.